pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-singletons.md

 - `UxrInstanceManager` : The manager responsible for instantiation.
 - `UxrGrabManager` : The manager responsible for handling object manipulation.
 - `UxrWeaponManager` : The manager responsible for handling weapons and actors.
-- `UxrCompass` : A compass used to guide the user.
+- `UxrCompass` : A compass component that guides users towards points of interest by indicating the direction they should look.

 ## Async Init Singletons